ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 Which only makes it more moving when, through sheer determination, and maybe also the power of love, he manages to claw his way to victory and get his old life back.
-And have I mentioned how good Travolta and Cage's performances are?
+And I haven't even mentioned how good Travolta and Cage's performances are.
 Watching Cage play Archer trapped in Troy's body while earnestly pretending to be Troy and seeing each layer of this complicated character come across on screen is so cool.

 ## _Jackie Brown_ (1997)

-By far the biggest hidden gem on this list.
-I was making my way through some Tarantino movies and was all ready to watch _Once Upon a Time in Hollywood_ when I made a last-minute decision to see
+I was making my way through some
+Tarantino movies and getting ready to watch _Once Upon a Time in Hollywood_ when I made a last-minute decision to see
 [_Jackie Brown_](https://www.imdb.com/title/tt0119396/),
 a movie I'd basically never heard of before, instead.